chain4travel/camino-network-runner/README.md

 ## Default Network Creation

 The helper function `NewDefaultNetwork` returns a network using a pre-defined configuration.
 This allows users to create a new network without needing to define any configurations.

+If set, the environment variable ${NETWORK_ID} can be used to create a camino network based on a different genesis.
+Currently, the Kopernikus genesis is supported (by providing the appropriate NETOWORK_ID=1002).

 ```go
 // NewDefaultNetwork returns a new network using a pre-defined